Pedestrian crossing: Variations

 In some countries, instead of "don't walk", a depiction of a red person or hand indicating when not to cross, the drawing of the person crossing appears with an "X" drawn over it.

 Some countries around the Baltic Sea in Scandinavia duplicate the red light.
 Instead of one red light, there are two which both illuminate at the same time.

 In many parts of eastern Germany, particularly the former German Democratic Republic, the design of the crossing person (Ampelmännchen) has a hat.
 There are also female Ampelmännchen in western Germany and the Netherlands.
 Other countries also use unusual "walk" and "don't walk" pedestrian indicators.
 In southwest Yokohama, Kanagawa Prefecture, there are pedestrian signal lights that resemble Astro Boy.
 In Lisbon, some signals have a "don't walk" indicator that dances; these "dancing person" signals, created by Daimler AG, were created to encourage pedestrians to wait for the "walk" indicator, with the result that 81% more pedestrians stopped and waited for the "walk" light compared to at crosswalks with conventional signals.

 Leading Pedestrian Interval

 In some areas, the signal timing technique of a Leading Pedestrian Interval (LPI) allows pedestrians exclusive access to a crosswalk, typically 3–7 seconds, before vehicular traffic is permitted.
 Depending on intersection volume and safety history, a normal right-turn-on-red (RTOR) might be explicitly prohibited during the LPI phase.
 LPI benefits include increased visibility and greater likelihood of vehicles yielding.
 LPI is among the tools being considered in the fatality-elimination toolkit of Vision Zero planners and advocates.

+An alternative to Leading Pedestrian Intervals is (temporally) protected pedestrian crossing phases, where turning vehicles are held at a red turn (filter) arrow signal during the walk (and optionally clearance) pedestrian interval, without blocking cars or transit vehicles proceeding ahead.